 In the US case, the Senate, through confirmation, was supposed to be the federal component in judicial selection.
 By bringing both experience and a degree of separation from direct popular election, the Senate, according to Madison, was to add an element of more mature deliberation to the legislative process.
 A number of arguments have been put forward to explain why this has largely failed.

-One reason noted by Ralph Rossum has been the loss of any direct tie between senators and state governments.
+One reason noted by Ralph Rossum has been the loss of any direct tie between senators and state governments (link no longer available).
 Under the original design, the Senate was to be selected by state legislatures.
 By the time the 17th Amendment was proposed, popular election had already become the rule in most states, but there was still the potential of state instruction of Senators, given that state law determined the rules of selection.
 With the amendment, the last link was cut.
 Some insist the amendment actually increased “federal” representativeness.
 In one sense that is quite true.
 As a legislative body, Senators could now work more directly with groups within their states without interference from local authorities.
 If a state’s interest is to be equated with the whole of the many organized concerns within it, then yes, this has increased their “federal” representativeness.

 But that is not a recipe for the check Madison had in mind.
 Such popular representativeness has probably added to the kind of government growth Vaubel counts as part of the problem: increasing budgetary bloat, where Washington attempts to funnel resources to every interest, rather than limiting itself to purely national concerns.
 Interestingly, that looks just like the problem highlighted by Michael Greve in his book, The Upside Down Constitution.